h3itham/NTI-Final-Project-DevOps-Automation/README.md

 In this section, I'll outline the upcoming additions and enhancements planned for the project:

-In this section, I'll outline the upcoming additions and enhancements planned for the project:

 * **Create and Configure Domain Name with TLS Certificate:**
   - I'm planning to integrate a custom domain name with a TLS certificate for the project.